raycast/extensions/extensions/miti-raycast/README.md

-# Menubar Calendar
+# Miti - The Nepali Calendar

+Show Nepali calendar and events in the menu bar.

+Includes two commands:

+- `Convert Date` - Convert AD date to BS date and vice versa.
-Show calendar and reminders in the menu bar.
+- `Calendar` - Show Nepali calendar and events in the menu bar.

-✨For Calendar, you can:

-- Click on the event to open it in Calendar.
-- Press **`⌥`** to open url in the calendar event.

-✨For Reminders, you can:

-- Left-click on the reminder to open it in Reminder.
-- Right-click on the reminder to complete it.
-- Press **`⌥`** to delete it.